 Email list building is an important part of your inbound marketing effort.
-Even with all of the new marketing channels, the importance of building a quality list of interested subscribers is as strong as ever.
-In fact, according to Smart Insights State of Email Marketing Infographic, over 50% of marketers rate email marketing more effective than other marketing channels.
+Even with all of the new marketing channels, the importance of building a quality list of interested subscribers and communicating with them is as strong as ever.

-Email list building, however, is just the beginning of the inbound marketing process.
+Before you can email your list, you need to build it.
+This is at the beginning of the inbound marketing process.
 As a reminder, the inbound marketing process includes:

 - Attract – create great content that drives traffic to your website